BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - **Archers, This Way!** `PASSIVE`

-friendly Lake-town models within 6" and in Line of Sight of Percy may re-roll To Hit results of a 1, when making shooting attacks.
+Friendly Lake-town models within 6" and Line of Sight of Percy may re-roll To Hit Rolls of a 1 when making Shooting Attacks.

 </div>